ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 <details>
 <summary><b>💡 Show Answer</b></summary>

 The law of total probability is a fundamental rule that provides a way to compute the probability of an event by considering all possible scenarios or conditions.
-If $B_1, B_2, \ldots, B_n $ are mutually exclusive and exhaustive events (i.e., they cover the entire sample space), and$A $ is any event, then the probability of$A$ can be expressed as:
+If $B_1, B_2, \ldots, B_n$ are mutually exclusive and exhaustive events (i.e., they cover the entire sample space), and $A$ is any event, then the probability of $A$ can be expressed as:

 $$